What to look for: Psychosis

 - Find hidden messages for you on TV, radio or the internet.

-- Are completely convinced about something that is unusual and there is nothing that can prove it’s not true.
+- Are completely convinced about something that is unusual and there is nothing anyone else says that can prove it’s not true.

-- A sudden intense interested in occult, supernatural or religious beliefs that are not connected to your family or culture.
+- A sudden intense interest in occult, supernatural or religious beliefs that are not connected to your family or culture.

 - Feel or show less emotion than you used to.